Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 Like in Facebook's case, you can target your ideal viewer by choosing between several targeting options, such as demographics, life events, interests, behaviors, and connections.

 Instagram ads mirror the Facebook ads types, which are photo, video, carousel, and collection.
-You can create social media ads for Instagram Feed, Instagram Stories, and even IGTV.
+You can create social media ads for Instagram Feed or Instagram Stories.

 According to Socialinsider’s latest social media ads study, the budget directed towards Instagram ads is only half of the budget allocated for Facebook advertising.